luciangreen/mindreader/README.md

 **Currently Not Working**

 Mindreader is currently not working even if 10 algorithms are inductively written for each mind read person per day.
-It does not necessarily require the computer to meditate.
+It does not necessarily require the computer to simulate meditation.

 # Mindreader